CoryLevsenCodes/ListKeeper/ListKeeper.ApiService/readme.md

         {
             Username = "admin",
             Email = "admin@ListKeeper..com",
-            Password = "AppleRocks!", // This will be hashed by the service.
+            Password = "AppleLaptops!Rock100", // This will be hashed by the service.
             Role = "Admin",
             Firstname = "Admin",
             Lastname = "User"